algao1/blurb/content/posts/kv_store.md

 }
 ```

 To read a kv-pair from file, we perform a similar operation to `flushBytes` which we saw earlier.
-We first read in the length of the key/value, then using that, we read the key/value into memory.
+We first read in the length of the key or value, then using that, we read the key or value into memory.

 ```go
 // data_file.go